joviwyel/MovieDB/README.md

    * [TitleSuggestion](src/TitleSuggestion.java)

    #### Explain how Connection Pooling is utilized in the Fabflix code.
    By using Connection Pooling we can reduce the time it takes by making a more secure connection.
 And all the information are stored in context.xml.
-By allocating set of connections in our >context.xml we define our datasource with connection pooling.
+By allocating set of connections in our 'context.xml' we define our datasource with connection pooling.
 When we try to get connections, it takes a connection from the pool that is pre-created and does not need to be established again.
-After the connection is finished, we call >close(), which does not close the connection but returned to the pool for future use.
+After the connection is finished, we call 'close()', which does not close the connection but returned to the pool for future use.

    #### Explain how Connection Pooling works with two backend SQL.